rayniel95/rayniel95.github.io/docs/index.md

 - research about this

 Others creators:
-My Friend Name (with linkedin link)
-My Other Friend (this friend is not on linkedin)
+My Friend Name (with linkedin link and researchgate), My Other Friend (this friend is not on linkedin)
 ... more friends